top of page

 3 - Go on eBay; both .com and .co.uk YES THEY ARE DIFFERENT. search for "Garrison cap *" *=insert size.
 You can also search for "US cap *" "cap *" "side cap *" and it will even bring up different results.

-4 - Find a good example, not moth eaten, in your size, is wool brown and not tan.
+4 - Find a good example (not moth eaten) in your size, that is wool brown and not tan.
 Buy it.

-5 - If that cap you ordered doesn't have blue piping around it, not a problem as those caps are always more expensive.
+5 - If the cap you buy doesn't have blue piping around it, not a problem as those caps are always more expensive.
 Go to the next step

 6 - Find any cap with blue piping in roughly your size; as it needs to be almost your size or the piping will NOT BE LONG ENOUGH!
 Buy it!